34 Best Books by Jewish Writers and Authors

 This book has a cult-like following for a reason.
 The first book in the series is a loose fairy tale retelling of Beauty and the Beast set in the world of Prythian.
 Magical creatures, humans, and fae are all prominent in the book.

-When Feyre kills a wolf in the words, a creature arrives to her house to drag her to a magical land that she has only heard about in stories told to terrify children.
-Now, she is to remain a captor of Tamlin, a fae, as retribution.
+When Feyre kills a wolf in the words, a creature arrives at her house to drag her to a magical land that she has only heard about in stories told to terrify children.
+Now, she must remain a captor of Tamlin, a fae, as retribution.

 This is a fast-paced, addicting, fantasy romance series with a love triangle that develops by the end of the novel.
 Book two is jaw-dropping!
 This series is on its way to becoming a classic that you will want to binge in one week.

-While this book is technically a YA fantasy series, the books become very steamy and we see this as one of the best fantasy books for adults as well.
+While this book is technically the first book in a YA fantasy series, the later books become very steamy.
+The first book is appropriate for YA but Jackie and I agree that the later books in the series are strictly for 18 and up.
 We are so excited this is going to be one of the Hulu book adaptations.

 81v0tS IFZL

 For years, the Owens women have known that their bad luck is because of a curse.
-This book is the first book in the Practical Magic series.
-I just adore this tale of magic, family, and sisterhood.
-At this point, this is one of the best urban fantasy books and it is truly iconic.
+This book is the first book written in the Practical Magic series.
+I adore this tale of magic, family, and sisterhood.
+At this point, this is one of the best magical realism books and it is truly iconic.

-Gillian and Sally are sisters who have been raised by their two aunts.
+Gillian and Sally are sisters who have been raised by their two aunts after their parents die.
 They both want to leave their small Massachusetts town.
 But, when Gillian gets into trouble, she runs to Sally for help.

-The trouble comes back to haunt them and when a hunky police chief comes to town, the sisters try hard to cover up their family secrets.
-The powerful bond between the Owens sisters brings this story to life and is a must for a list of books about sisters.
+The trouble comes back to haunt them and when a police chief comes to town looking for answers, the sisters try hard to cover up their family secrets.
+The powerful bond between the Owens sisters brings this story to life and is a constant throughout all the books in the series.
 This is the first published book in the Practical Magic series and the one I recommend you read first.

 Spinning silver